GabrielBrandao1618/ytml/README.md

 A brand new markup language

+🚧 This is not meant to be used in production 🚧

 ## How it works

 It works like Typescript, which is compiled into Javascript. ytml files can be compiled into html